akka/akka/akka-docs/src/main/paradox/typed/dispatchers.md

 This is the recommended way of dealing with any kind of blocking in reactive applications.

-For a similar discussion specific about Akka HTTP refer to, @scala[@extref[Handling blocking operations in Akka HTTP](akka.http:scala/http/handling-blocking-operations-in-akka-http-routes.html#handling-blocking-operations-in-akka-http)]@java[@extref[Handling blocking operations in Akka HTTP](akka.http:java/http/handling-blocking-operations-in-akka-http-routes.html#handling-blocking-operations-in-akka-http)].
+For a similar discussion specifically about Akka HTTP, refer to @extref[Handling blocking operations in Akka HTTP](akka.http:handling-blocking-operations-in-akka-http-routes.html).

 ### Available solutions to blocking operations

 The non-exhaustive list of adequate solutions to the “blocking problem” includes the following suggestions:

- * Do the blocking call within a `Future`, ensuring an upper bound on the number of such calls at any point in time (submitting an unbounded number of tasks of this nature will exhaust your memory or thread limits).
+ * Do the blocking call within a @scala[`Future`]@java[`CompletionStage`], ensuring an upper bound on the number of such calls at any point in time (submitting an unbounded number of tasks of this nature will exhaust your memory or thread limits).
  * Do the blocking call within a `Future`, providing a thread pool with